Edge Information Hub: Orchestrating Satellites, UAVs, MEC, Sensing and Communications for 6G Closed-Loop Controls: System Model and Problem Formulation

 We assume the data compression ratio of pre-processing is $\rho$, i.e., data of $\rho D_{k,2}$ bits will be transmitted to the satellite for further processing after pre-processing.
 The transmission latency from the UAV to satellite can be calculated as

-where $R_{k,2}$ is the transmission data rate from UAV to satellite allocated to Part $2$ in loop $k$.
+where $R_{k,2}$ is the backhaul rate from UAV to satellite allocated to the second part of data in loop $k$.

 The downlink transmission data rate from the satellite to the cloud is usually much bigger than the uplink data rate.
 Therefore, the downlink transmission latency is negligible compared with $T_{k,2}^{\text{trans}}$.
-In addition, we assume that the cloud has enough computing capability, so that the computation time on satellite is negligible.
+In addition, we assume that the cloud has enough computing capability, so that the computation time in the cloud is negligible.
 The transmission latency of the output data is also assumed to be ignorable as the output data is much smaller than the input data size.
 Based on the above analysis, the overall time for processing the second part of sensor data can be calculated as

 where $\tau$ is the propagation latency between the ground and the satellite.
 The pre-processing and the transmission process are performed in parallel.
 Therefore, the overall latency will be determined by the maximum of the two processes.
 It should be noted that we have considered the special case of $D_{k,2} = 0$, i.e., we do not split any data to Part $2$.
-In such case, the latency for data of Part $2$ is zero.
+In such case, the latency for the second part of data is zero.